nym3r0s/pplv2/README.md

 * Modal has been bound to single click.
 Minor Issues with single click.
 * Analysis and WCLive are the Major TODOs
 * Admin Panel to be added.
+* Tables and Variables to be named in Camel-Case whenever Possible.